rishavbhowmik/storage-engine-rust/README.md

 ### Improve read performance with pool of blocks

-Read blocks in uniform direction of sorted block indexes, can significantly improve read performance and reduce disk wear.
+Read blocks in assending order of sorted block indexes, can significantly improve read performance and reduce disk wear.
+(Assending order as HardDisk only rotates in one direction)

 ### Improve write performance with pool of blocks